leon4rd/test/README.md

-## Me and my mates are in a band called Duvet.
-We're a cover band.
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.